Armenia Billie Jean King Cup team

-The Armenia Fed Cup team represents Armenia in Fed Cup tennis competitions and are governed by the Armenian Tennis Federation.
+The Armenia Fed Cup team represents Armenia in Billie Jean King Cup tennis competitions and are governed by the Armenian Tennis Federation.
 They currently compete in the Europe/Africa Zone of Group III.

 History

 Armenia competed in its first Fed Cup in 1997.
 Their best result was finishing third in their Group II pool in 2000 and 2001.
 Prior to 1991, Armenian players were represented by the Soviet Union.